-Thrasher Magazine Co-Founder Commits Suicide In Front Of SF Police Station
+Thrasher Magazine Co-Founder Commits Suicide in Front if SF Police Station

 A man put a gun to his head and committed suicide in front of the Mission Police Station in San Francisco on Monday morning (June 20).
 Now, he's been identified as Eric Swenson, the co-founder of iconic skateboarding magazine Thrasher.